Lura Eyestone: Retirement and community engagement

 Per her contributions to the Metcalf PTA, in 1948, she was elected the organization's historian and granted lifetime membership with the Illinois Congress of Parents and Teachers.

 The Idlers Club, established in 1896, was yet another organization in which Lura was a member.
 This club was dedicated to history and literature, coordinated by women at ISNU.
 She was voted the second member out of 9 charter members and appointed president in 1899, 1925, and 1948.
 She was heavily involved with this group and hosted them at her home on one occasion in 1946.

 Lura was also a public speaker who shared her ideas about education as well as personal interests, sparking inspiration in her listeners.
 Her audiences would range from those in the field of education, women's clubs, church goers, and more.
 For instance, after her travels to Guatemala that closed her teaching career, she ventured to New Zealand in 1948, eventually speaking about this experience to the Women's Society of Christian Service.
 This speech was called "A Methodist Woman Looks at Methodism in New Zealand."
 She frequented several destinations in the United States as well, contributing to her overall worldliness.

-Other memberships of note included the "the ISNU Alumni Association, the Friday Evening History Club, the Normal Unit of the Home Bureau, the YWCA, and the Koda-Roamers (a photography club)."
+Other memberships of note included "the ISNU Alumni Association, the Friday Evening History Club, the Normal Unit of the Home Bureau, the YWCA, and the Koda-Roamers (a photography club)."